 Robert Kainar Drums/Bells/Whistles

 In 1933 Tipton auditioned for a traveling big band.
-Knowing the reality of discrimination based on gender, Tipton bound his breast and dressed in Mens clothing.
-He was accepted into the band and toured several months.
-During his time in the band became involved with the lead female singer and she taught him the ins-and-outs of passing as a man in his private life as well as in public.
+Knowing the reality of discrimination based on gender, Tipton bound their chest and dressed as a man.
+They were accepted into the band and toured for several months.
+While in the band, they became involved with the lead female singer who taught Tipton the ins-and-outs of passing as a man in public and private.

 Tipton achieved a successful music career throughout the Northwestern States of America as a band leader, recording artist, radio show host and booking agent.
-He was married five times and legally adopted two sons with his last partner.
-Tipton kept his female gender so secreted only his two cousins and first two partners knew his birth gender.
-Only after his death in 1989 was his secret was revealed to the public.
+Tipton married five times and legally adopted two sons with their final partner, hiding their gender so successfully that only two cousins and the first two partners knew that Tipton was born a woman.
+Only after their death in 1989 was the secret publicly revealed.

 Billy Tipton followed their passion for music against all odds.
 In homage to this courageous person, The Tiptons Sax Quartet & Drums have passionately created their music in collaboration with artists world-wide for 30 years.